stephen-polgar/InfiniTimeNext/README.md

 ### [Changes](doc/code/Apps.md)
 Most of system and user application constructors are empty, and are used to create new `Screen` based objects with different arguments.
 Constructors do not load the screen.
 The watch screen are filled and cleaned by the `Screen::Load()` and `Screen::UnLoad()` methods.
 The `utility/StaticStack.h` has been replaced with `utility/ScreenStack.h` which can store `Screen objects` with different arguments, so it can continue interrupted apps (for example, game results are not lost due to new notifications and timers).
 Watch faces are handled by `WatchFaceScreen class`. `ScreenList class` has been replaced with `ScreenTree` and lots of constant size `std::array` has been removed.
+Code optimised to use less hardware resources.
 I have no debug device and bug reports are welcome.

 ### Installations
 Use [InfiniSimNext](https://github.com/stephen-polgar/InfiniSimNext) to run in the simulator or install [firmware](https://github.com/stephen-polgar/InfiniTimeNext/releases) on [PineTime smartwatch](https://pine64.org/devices/pinetime/).